 You will debate in teams of two or three.
 Each member of the team must participate equally.
 Thus, the team will need to work out who introduces, argues, rebuts, and concludes.
-In preparation, each team or individual will receive, in addition to the issue summary that everyone in the class will read before the debate, an article aligned with their side of the argument.
+In preparation, each team or individual will need to locate and review the articles cited in the debate summary; you will find them very useful in preparing your argument and rebuttal.
 Pro/Con teams/individuals can work together (which doesn't always make debating the issue easier; but can make anticipating the other side's argument easier).
 You must use at least one visual aid and provide a brief (one side of an 81⁄2 x11 inch) handout for your classmates (~27 copies).
 All sources should be cited appropriately in your visual aids and handouts as well as during the debate itself.